muniyavidushi-oss/ngo_donation_system/README.md

 4. Admins access the admin dashboard
 5. Users access the user dashboard
 6. Donations are made via Razorpay (test mode)
-7. Donation history is stored and viewable
+7. Donation history is stored and viewable in real time to both users and admins

 ---